billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Zhixian-Li.md

+April 18th - April 23rd, 2023

+Issues: After analyzing the code, a potential reason for the data not being able to be saved could be caused by input validation, though there is no clear indication.
+After working on a branch that did not have the input validation I was able to save the data onto the editpage page.
+I have tried to push out a merge request without the input validation part of the code, but the current main branch does not accept automatically.
+Would require manual reviews to merge the code.

+Activity Report

+Creating and Saving Cards - Saving user data onto a card object - Moved to Review \
+1 hour \
+After working on the file that does not have the input validation, I was able to save the card information such as name, phone number, email and description.
+Have tested from swiping to left then right of the editpage and confirmed it saves the data.
+April 19th, 2023 at 11:30 PM moved to Review \
+April 20th, 2023 at 1:20 PM moved to Done

+Creating and Saving Cards - Replacing the editPage card to be the same as the reformatted placeholder cards - moved to Review \
+15 minutes \
+Following the format that Jiahao has made changes to in the placeholder card, I reformatted the card in the editpage to have similar elements with those cards.
+Tested that all form of data typed on the text boxes will appear and format properly in accordance with the placeholder card formats. \
+April 19th, 2023 11:45 PM moved to Review \
+April 24th, 2023 7:30 PM moved to Done

+Signed By \
+Zhixian Li

 April 10th - April 17th, 2023

 Issues: Having trouble implementing ways to save user data on editPage.
 Tried various approach such as utilizing objects and file reading and writing but can not work out a solution after spending more than 5 hours due to my own flutter being outdated and can not figure out a way to update to the latest version.
 Request assistance for implementation.